cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

 - Jupyter Notebook: step6a_fine-tune_bert.ipynb
     - This notebook fine-tunes the multilingual BERT model.
-    - For higher speed of processing, it is suggested to run this notebook in Google Colab.
+    - For a higher speed of processing, it is suggested to run this notebook in Google Colab.

 - Jupyter Notebook: step6b_prediction_and_evaluation.ipynb
-    - This notebook test the model performance of fine-tuned BERT model, and generates a file integrated the dev/test dataset and the corresponding predictions.
+    - This notebook tests the model performance of the fine-tuned BERT model, and generates a file integrated into the dev/test dataset and the corresponding predictions.
-    - For higher speed of processing, it is suggested to run this notebook in Google Colab.
+    - For a higher speed of processing, it is suggested to run this notebook in Google Colab.

 - Jupyter Notebook: step7_rule_based_system.ipynb
-    - This notebook includes the process of defining rules to detect event-related tokens using dependency parser and NER processor of SpaCy.
+    - This notebook includes the process of defining rules to detect event-related tokens using the dependency parser and NER processor of SpaCy.
-    - It outputs the predictions of thr rule-based system in this dir: 'response_data/dataset/rule-based/'
+    - It outputs the predictions of the rule-based system in this dir: 'response_data/dataset/rule-based/'

 - Jupyter Notebook: step8_optimisation_and_eveluation.ipynb